crusher-dev/documentation/blog/2020-10-16-taxi-drivers-are-options-traders.md

 show that drivers have progressively been worse-off, independently of competition from Uber.

-In order to do so, we have loaded a dataset into our database QuestDB.
+In order to do so, we have loaded a dataset into our database Crusher.
 This dataset includes over 1.6 billion taxi rides, 700 million FHV rides (Uber, Lyft etc), and 10 years of weather and gas prices data.

 <!--truncate-->

-A few of months ago, I was putting together data for QuestDB's demo that we shared on [ShowHN](https://news.ycombinator.com/item?id=23616878).
+A few of months ago, I was putting together data for Crusher's demo that we shared on [ShowHN](https://news.ycombinator.com/item?id=23616878).

 It has been a while since I left derivatives trading, and was not expecting to